 London is the capital of England and the United Kingdom.
-It’s home to some of the most famous tourist attractions in the world, including the Coca-Cola London Eye, Westminster Abbey, and Hampton Court Palace.
+It’s home to some of the most famous tourist attractions in the world, including the Tower of London, Westminster Abbey, and Hampton Court Palace.

 London is also known for being one of the most expensive cities in the world for visitors.
 A trip to London is certainly not cheap, especially since all its prices are listed in British Pounds.

 But, it’s easily one of my favorite cities and I can’t get enough of London!
 My sister and I traveled to London when we were students and found getting a city pass was one of the best ways to check off everything on our “must-do” list without blowing our budget.

 The GO London Explorer Pass can get you free entry into the city’s top-rated attractions for a significant discount.
 It’s silly to pay full price at London’s popular tourist attractions when you can save money with the GO London Explorer Pass.

 - London on a budget: 10 costly mistakes to avoid